There are a variety of ways to get points and EVERY club should have AT LEAST 5 DCP points every year.

 Membership – DCP Points

-People become a Toastmaster member for many reasons.
-They also leave for a variety of reasons – their job changed, they moved, they no longer have the time, or they achieved what they wanted to achieve etc. It is normal for clubs to lose 30% of their members every year.
+People become a Toastmaster members for many reasons.
+They also leave for a variety of reasons – their job changed, they moved, they no longer have the time, or they achieved what they wanted to achieve etc. It is usual for clubs to lose 30% of their members every year.